evereux/pycatia/README.rst

 Running The Tests
 -----------------
-To run the tests with coverage:
+To run the tests with coverage (-v is verbosity):

 .. code-block:: python